Empowering Communities Across Africa

 Eugenge Dudu Afande

-Join us in fostering inclusive decision-making for marginalized populations through participatory research and policy advocacy.
+Join us in promoting inclusive decision-making for marginalized communities through participatory research and targeted policy advocacy.

 Our partners